kumahq/kuma-demo/kubernetes/README.md

 deployment.apps/ingress-kong created
 ```

+On Kubernetes, `Dataplane` entities are automatically generated.
+To inject gateway Dataplane, the API Gateway's Pod needs to have the `kuma.io/gateway: enabled` annotation.
+Our `kuma-demo-kong.yaml` already includes this annotataion so you don't need to do this manually.

-After it is deployed, export the proxy IP:
+After Kong is deployed, export the proxy IP:
 ```
 export PROXY_IP=$(minikube service -p kuma-demo -n kuma-demo kong-proxy --url | head -1)
 ```